matouskozak/AMG/README.md

 # Adversarial Malware Generator (AMG)
 Adversarial malware generator (AMG) for attacking the GBDT classifier.
+This repository contains source codes for my final thesis defended at CTU in Prague.
+TBU link to thesis

 ## Setup
 ### Environment
 To install all necesarry Python libraries, use the provided Conda environment file *amg-env.yml*.